SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Content Length and Format

 Content length and format testing is another common experiment on the SEOTesting platform.
-Content length and format are elements within your complete control.
+Content length and format are elements that you can usually adjust directly in your CMS.
 You can test these elements when writing new content or refreshing existing pieces.

 This image shows the results of an SEO A/B test where a client added an FAQ section.
 This addition expanded the content and improved performance: